jhaals/yopass/README.md

 _Yopass website is a separate component in this step which can be deployed to [netlify](https://netlify.com)_ for free.

-You can run Yopass on AWS Lambda backed by dynamodb
+You can run Entrata Secrets on AWS Lambda backed by dynamodb

 ```console
 cd deploy/aws-lambda && ./deploy.sh